-The best Sony PlayStation VR and PS4 Pro Bundle deals - January 2017
+The best Sony PlayStation VR and PS4 Pro Bundle deals - April 2017

-The Sony PlayStation 4 Pro must have been a big hit at Christmas - judging by stock levels.
+The Sony PlayStation 4 Pro has been a big hit of late - judging by stock levels.

 Check out our full review for the full low-down, and when you've finished reading and have decided you ABSOLUTELY NEED TO BUY ONE we can help you out with that too.